aarcee17/AIrecruiter/README.md

 Fetches GitHub repositories, calculates repository scores, and aggregates them to provide an overall GitHub score for a user.

-### `university.py`

-Contains a dictionary of predefined university scores and methods to calculate university scores for candidates.

 ### `prof.py`

 Stores professor data, including names, universities, and homepage URLs.